 - Explain your needs.
 Make sure the broker clearly understands your financial situation and your borrowing needs.

 - Understand your options.
 Ask the broker to explain different mortgage options and why any recommended loan matches your financial needs.

-Check credentials.
+- Check credentials.
 Ask brokers to detail their qualifications and experience.
-Check if they are a member of the Mortgage & Finance Association of Australia (MFAA), the peak body for mortgage brokers.
+Check if they are a member of the Mortgage & Finance Association of Australia (MFAA) or the Finance Brokers Association of Australia (FBAA) the peak bodies for mortgage brokers.

 - Get details in writing.
 Ask for written reasons for recommendations, and details of commissions, fees and products.